 Orchid leaves turning yellow isn’t uncommon, but it may be a sign your plant needs a little help.
-Whilst it’s natural and normal for the oldest leaves to yellow and fall off at some point, it’s essential to keep an eye on younger and newer leaves turning yellow as a warning sign of trouble.
+In my experience, the most common causes are overwatering, followed by excessive light exposure.
 Some causes of leaf yellowing can threaten the plant’s life, but they’re all reversible if caught in time.
-Here we’ll share 10 of the most common reasons your orchid leaves are turning yellow and tips on how to remedy each.
+I’ve had success fixing the issue by adjusting my watering routine, light exposure, and temperature around the plant.
+Here, I’ll share 10 of the most common reasons your orchid leaves are turning yellow and tips on how to remedy each.

-High or Low Temperature
+1) High or Low Temperature

 Orchids are even more sensitive to the ambient air temperature than most tropical house plants and flowers.
 Even a few hours of temperatures that are too high or too low can result in yellowing leaves.
-Unless you’re raising orchids grown outdoors or with known hardiness, indoor orchids should always stay above 60 degrees F.
+Unless you’re raising orchids grown outdoors or with known hardiness, orchids grown indoors should always stay above 60 degrees F.

 Short dips below this level are more than enough to cause yellowing and other signs of stress.
 Avoid temperatures above 75 to 80 degrees F for most common orchid species, especially in enclosed areas where humidity could spike or fall.
 Cool temperature orchids, in particular, including Odontoglossum, Cymbidium, and Dendrobium.

-Humidity Levels
+2) Humidity Levels

-Orchids like some humidity, but they’re also prone to growing bacteria and mold on their leaves when there’s too much moisture in the air.
+Most types of orchids like some humidity, but they’re also prone to growing bacteria and mold on their leaves when there’s too much moisture in the air.
 Combine high humidity with high temperatures, and you’ll see your orchid quickly yellowing and losing leaves.

 The problem is that indoor humidity levels vary daily and can change rapidly.
 You might set up a humidifier in the morning of a dry day and find your orchids far too humid by the evening.